ElectricVisions/website/posts/2025-12-24-process-over-magic-beyond-vibe-coding-notes.md

 mmd header: {{../templates/header.html}}
 mmd footer: {{../templates/footer.html}}
 css: /css/main.css
-tags: ai vibe coding notes
+tags: ai vibe coding book

-# Process over Magic: Beyond Vibe Coding - Book Notes
+# Process over Magic: Beyond Vibe Coding - Takeaways

-Some notes from the book.
+Some bullet points from the book to help me remember what I've learned.
-It's a short book (103 pages, current beta) with video content as well.
-I like short books.
-A good short book can deliver a central point concisely.

 I bought this [book](https://pragprog.com/titles/ubaidev/process-over-magic-beyond-vibe-coding/) from Pragmatic Programmers.
 No affiliation, I just like their books.

-Some of the tips are standard practice.
-Experienced developers start with a clean git, passing test suite, and only commit working code.
-However, it's even more critical these practices are followed when working with AI.

 My school computer room had a poster up on the wall that read, "To err is human, to really foul up requires a computer".
 This is even truer with AI.
 It allows you amplify your progress, or your mistakes exponentially.

-I recommend reading the book and making your own notes.

 ## Prompting Strategies